SAP-samples/teched2022-XP260/exercises/ex4/README.md

 1. Open the SAP BTP Cockpit.
 You will find the URL on the [Getting Started](/exercises/ex0) page.

-2.Go to the subaccount by clicking on the tile
+2. Go to the subaccount by clicking on the tile

 3. Choose the menu item "Security" --> "Role Collections" and click on the "+" button to create a new role collection
 <br><img src="/exercises/ex4/images/CreateRoleCollection0.png" width="70%">